-Haris Hromic's professional career includes engagements in the financial services industry, NGO, government, and academia.
-Professionally, he is engaged as a vice president at the Credit Suisse Institutional Sales Group effort in New York.
-Prior to Credit Suisse, Hromic worked for Barclays Capital in New York after it acquired Lehman Brothers where in secondary capacity he also served on the Barclays Cultural Awareness Network Steering Committee as a leader of the Professional Organizations, Partnerships and Sponsorship initiatives.
-Prior to Barclays Capital he served at the New York City Mayor Bloomberg's Office of Management and Budget with oversight responsibilities for $1.6 billion capital program.
+Haris Hromic's professional career includes engagements in the financial services industry, the NGO field, government, and academia.
+Professionally, he is engaged as a vice president at the Credit Suisse Institutional Sales Group effort in New York specializing in global debt capital markets.
+Prior to Credit Suisse, Hromic worked for Barclays Capital in New York after it acquired Lehman Brothers, where in a secondary capacity he also served on the Barclays Cultural Awareness Network Steering Committee as a leader of the Professional Organizations, Partnerships and Sponsorship initiatives.
+Prior to Barclays Capital he served at the New York City Mayor Bloomberg's Office of Management and Budget with oversight responsibilities for a $1.6 billion capital program.
+Early on in his career he was a research fellow at the CUNY Research Foundation.

-He has published works in the field of international relations, social reconstruction and genocide, and gender leadership politics.
-Hromic is a co-author of several resolutions in the United States Congress as well as the 2009 resolution of the European Parliament that proclaimed July 11th as a Day of Commemoration of the Srebrenica Genocide throughout the European Union (EU).
+He has coauthored and published works in the field of international relations, social reconstruction and genocide, gender leadership politics, common security, and global citizenship.
+Hromic is a co-author of several resolutions in the United States Congress as well as the 2009 resolution of the European Parliament that proclaimed July 11 as a Day of Commemoration of the Srebrenica Genocide throughout the European Union (EU).

 - Genocide and Aftermath: Rationalizing the Process of Truth and Reconciliation in Bosnia and Herzegovina